Zero-Tang/NoirVisor/src/vt_core/readme.md

 Exactly, what we should do is to redirect the VPID (increment by 1).

 ## Virtualize EPT
 To virtualize EPT, we should merge the page tables.
 However, I don't have an algorithm regarding page-table merging.
-So, the VMX-nesting feature in future NoirVisor may not support EPT unless I have one.
+So, the VMX-nesting feature in future NoirVisor may not support EPT unless I have one. <br>
+An easier, and high-performance, but protection-degraded approach to achieve this goal is to simply pass the EPT Pointer from the guest to the processor.
+This approach is fine for virtual machine monitors like VMware Workstation, VirtualBox, etc. because the physical memories to be virtualized do not conflict with NoirVisor's EPT Protection.
+However, this approach is indeed unsuitable to global hypervisors like NoirVisor itself.

 ## Utilize VMCS-Shadowing
 This feature could be a hard-point for me because my lab does not own a processor that supports this feature.
 The newest Intel CPU I have is the Intel Core i7-7500U, where the VMCS-Shadowing feature is unsupported. <br>
-In addition, VMware WorkStation (by now, version 15.5.6) does not emulate VMCS shadowing, even if the host machine supports it.
+In addition, VMware WorkStation (by now, version 16.1.2) does not emulate VMCS shadowing, even if the host machine supports it.
 (Tested on Intel i5-6400 CPU, a machine that does not belong to my lab) <br>
 With VMCS-Shadowing, we can reduce the VM-Exits induced by vmread and vmwrite instructions.

 ## L2 Virtual Machine Control Structure